How to Ensure Employers Can Find You

 - Qualifications.
 Be specific - if you have Microsoft Certification or an MBA, say so.

 - Skills.
 Your resume should contain your most relevant skills that are a match for the job.
-Here's a list of skills for resumes, including general and job-specific skills.

 - Affiliations.
 List the professional organizations that you have joined.